-Ho’opono’s New Visions Program became a reality on November 1, 2002.
+Ho‘opono’s New Visions Program became a reality on November 1, 2002.
 It is a required curriculum of effective blindness skills methods and techniques leading to increased self-confidence, empowerment and competitive employment.
-Generally, students are enrolled in program classes that run from 6 to 9 months.
-This approximate time period is flexible and students may be given additional skill-building time if it is necessary.
+Generally, students are enrolled in program classes that runs approximately 12 months.
+This time period is flexible and students may be given additional skill-building time if it is necessary.
 Program students commit to full-time participation.
-Participating in classes on site at Ho’opono affords shared experiences as well as peer mentoring and support.
+Participating in classes on site at Ho‘opono affords shared experiences as well as peer mentoring and support.
 Sleep shades or learning shades serve as a tool for learning various skills without the use of residual vision.

 Ho‘opono leases several nearby apartments where students may reside during their program training.
 While living at the apartments, practicing the New Visions program skills helps students to learn faster and in totality.

 If a consumer does not wish to participate in the full required New Visions Program curriculum, other options may be explored.
 For example, if a student wishes to only study Braille, Home Teaching classes outside of the Center may be arranged.

 The New Visions Program is certified as a Structured Discovery Training ™ Program by the National Blindness Professional Certification Board (NBPCB).

 Click here to view the NBPCB Code of Conduct…